Welcome to Cape Bernese

 in the heart of Cape Breton Island, at the Shore of the Bras d'Or Lake,

 in Nova Scotia, CANADA.

-This website is about the Bernese Mountain Dog – our Bernese Mountain Dogs, and about our Bernese Mountain Dog puppies.
+This website is about Bernese Mountain Dogs – our Bernese Mountain Dogs, and about our Bernese Mountain Dog puppies.
 And it is about our Kennel “Cape Bernese”.

-We would like to introduce us and our wonderful dogs.
+We would like to introduce us and our magnificent dogs.
 We invite you to share our delight and rapture for our dogs and for this breed.